1967 – ‘OUR WORLD’ | PART TWO: ‘ALL YOU NEED IS LOVE’ | THE BBC O.B. AT ABBEY ROAD WITH THE BEATLES

 “We were all invited to a press call At Abbey Road on the day before the broadcast.
 There must have been well over a hundred press people because anything involving The Beatles was big news.
 We all milled outside for a bit, I think.
 George was a bit late getting there, he’d been held up in traffic, but after he arrived they put up all these sandwich boards with ‘All You Need Is Love’ written in different languages, which were used again the next day for the broadcast, and posed for the photographers.”

-However only a Rex Features photographer David Magnus, well known to the Beatles and the NEMS Agency, was allowed to remain throughout the rehearsals that followed and through the performance itself.
+However Rex Features photographer David Magnus, well known to The Beatles and the NEMS Agency, was allowed to remain throughout the rehearsals that followed and through the performance itself and the photographer for the fan magazine ‘The Beatles Monthly’, Leslie Bryce, a regular at Beatles recording sessions, also stayed for the rest of Saturday.

 David’s photographs have been exhibited over the years in the UK and the US and in 1997, many appeared in a book: ‘All You Need Is Love – The Beatles Dress Rehearsal’ published by Tracks Ltd.